Congleton: Governance

-For representation on Cheshire East Council, Congleton divided into two wards returning three members, Congleton East and Congleton West.
-Three of the six seats are currently represented by Conservative Party Councillors, with one Liberal Democrat and two Independents.

-The town has an elected Town Council which was established in 1980.
-The town is split into two wards with 20 councillors elected every 4 years.
+Administrative history

+Congleton was historically one of twelve townships within the ancient parish of Astbury, and formed part of the Northwich hundred of Cheshire.
+From the 17th century onwards, parishes were gradually given various civil functions under the poor laws, in addition to their original ecclesiastical functions.
+In some cases, including Astbury, the civil functions were exercised by each township separately rather than the parish as a whole.
+In 1866, the legal definition of 'parish' was changed to be the areas used for administering the poor laws, and so Congleton became a civil parish.

+The Congleton township was granted a municipal charter making it a borough by Henry de Lacy, 3rd Earl of Lincoln.
+The charter itself is not dated, but is generally assumed to have been issued in 1272, the same year that Lacy became Earl of Lincoln.
+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+In 1837, the government's boundary commissioners recommended that Buglawton should be brought within the borough boundaries, but their recommendations were not implemented.
+Buglawton was eventually absorbed into the borough in 1936.

+The municipal borough of Congleton was abolished in 1974.
+Its area became part of a larger Congleton borough which also covered nearby towns and surrounding rural areas.
+No successor parish was created for the area of the old municipal borough at the time of the 1974 reforms, but a new parish of Congleton was subsequently created in 1980, with its parish council taking the name Congleton Town Council.

+In 2009, Cheshire East Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.

 Geography

 Mossley is sometimes classed as the wealthier part of town.
 Hightown is located in Mossley.
 West Heath is an estate built in the early 1960s to the early 1980s.
 Lower Heath lies to the north of the town.
 There is also the town centre.

 Congleton is in the valley of the River Dane.
 South of the town lies an expanse of green space known locally as Priesty Fields which forms a green corridor right into the heart of the town – a rare feature in English towns.
 Folklore says that Priesty Fields gained its name as there was no priest performing services within the town.
 The nearest priest was based at the nearby village of Astbury.
 It is told that the priest would walk along an ancient medieval pathway which ran between the fields at the Parish Church in Astbury and St Peter's Church in Congleton.